-These free, printable travel maps of Nicaragua are divided into twelve regions:
+These free, printable travel maps of Nicaragua are divided into the following regions:

 - La Isla de Ometepe and Rivas